tohe0133/AreYouHungry_new/README.md

 ## Requirements
-This website requires [Python](https://www.python.org/downloads/), [Pycharm](https://www.jetbrains.com/pycharm/download/) (or any other Python IDE), Flask and SQLite3.
+This website requires [Python](https://www.python.org/downloads/), a Python IDE (like [Pycharm](https://www.jetbrains.com/pycharm/download/)), Flask and SQLite3 to run.
 Make sure you have Python and a IDE installed before you start the installation.

 ## Installation and Usage